NSS-Workshops/agentic-ai/src/sections/iterative-development/02-cross-task-context-memory-bank/index.md

 ### Step 1: Create Your Project Brief

-1. In your portfolio project directory, create a `projectBrief.md` file
+In your portfolio project directory, create a `projectBrief.md` file that includes sections for your project overview and goals, target audience, key requirements, technical preferences, pages or features needed, and success criteria.
+This comprehensive brief will serve as the foundation for your Memory Bank initialization.
-2. Include the following sections:
-   - Project overview and goals
-   - Target audience
-   - Key requirements
-   - Technical preferences
-   - Pages/features needed
-   - Success criteria

 ### Step 2: Activate the Memory Bank

-1. Open RooCode and create a new task
-2. Use the activation prompt: `Activate the memory bank for this project.
-You can use @/projectBrief.md file as initial context`
-3. Observe the memory bank files that get created
+Open RooCode and create a new task, then use the activation prompt: `Activate the memory bank for this project.
+You can use @/projectBrief.md file as initial context`.
+After running this command, observe the memory bank files that get created in your project directory.

 ### Step 3: Explore the Generated Files

-1. Navigate to the `memory-bank` directory
-2. Open each file and review the generated content
-3. Notice how your project brief has been processed and organized
+Navigate to the `memory-bank` directory and open each file to review the generated content.
+Notice how your project brief has been processed and organized into the structured format that will support your ongoing development work.

 ### Step 4: Update Your .gitignore

-Add the memory bank directory to your `.gitignore` file to keep it local.
+Add the memory bank directory to your `.gitignore` file to keep it local and prevent sensitive project information from being committed to your repository.

 ### Step 5: Continue Development

-Use Ask mode to continue building your portfolio, and notice how the AI maintains context about your project goals and previous decisions.
+Use Ask mode to continue building your portfolio, and notice how the AI maintains context about your project goals and previous decisions throughout your development sessions.

 ## Troubleshooting Common Issues

 ### Memory Bank Not Created

-If the memory bank directory doesn't appear:
-- Ensure your `projectBrief.md` file exists in the project root
-- Check that you used the exact activation prompt
-- Verify you're in the correct project directory
+If the memory bank directory doesn't appear, ensure your `projectBrief.md` file exists in the project root, check that you used the exact activation prompt, and verify you're in the correct project directory.

 ### Inconsistent Context

-If the AI seems to lose context:
-- Check that the memory bank files contain accurate information
-- Update the `activeContext.md` file with your current focus
-- Explicitly reference previous decisions in your prompts
+If the AI seems to lose context, check that the memory bank files contain accurate information, update the `activeContext.md` file with your current focus, and explicitly reference previous decisions in your prompts to help maintain continuity.

 ### Outdated Information

-If the memory bank contains outdated information:
-- Manually edit the relevant files to reflect current state
-- Use clear, explicit language about changes in your conversations
-- Consider re-activating the memory bank if major changes occur
+If the memory bank contains outdated information, manually edit the relevant files to reflect the current state, use clear and explicit language about changes in your conversations, and consider re-activating the memory bank if major changes occur to your project structure or goals.

 ## Key Takeaways

-- **Memory Bank provides persistent context** across development sessions
-- **Activation requires a project brief** that serves as initial context
-- **Five structured files** organize different types of project information
-- **Context continuity** ensures consistent AI assistance over time
-- **Manual updates** may be needed for significant project changes
-- **Add memory-bank to .gitignore** to keep files local
+The Memory Bank provides persistent context across development sessions, transforming how you work with AI assistance over time.
+Activation requires a project brief that serves as initial context, which then gets organized into five structured files that categorize different types of project information.
+This context continuity ensures consistent AI assistance over time, though manual updates may be needed for significant project changes.
+Remember to add the memory-bank directory to your .gitignore file to keep these files local and protect sensitive project information.

 The Memory Bank transforms RooCode from a session-based tool into a true development partner that grows with your project.
 In the next section, you'll learn how to apply these iterative development and context management skills to work with existing codebases—a crucial skill for real-world development scenarios.